w3f/polkadot-wiki/docs/learn/learn-guides-claims.md

 ### Verifying your Claim

-After you make an on-chain claim for {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, your balance should be updated on your account immediately.
+After you make an on-chain claim for {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, your Your account balance should be updated immediately.